WHS Duty of Care Checklist for Managers/Supervisors

 - Ensure that the work for which you are responsible is carried out in accordance with the University’s WHS risk management steps to safeguard the health, safety and wellbeing of those involved and others who may be affected.

 - Demonstrate active and visible leadership in WHS risk management.
 Identify hazards or WHS risks associated with different jobs, tasks and projects and assess the risks to the health and safety of those involved.
 Conduct this risk identification and assessment in consultation with those involved or affected.

 - Implement suitable risk controls within agreed timeframes.
 These may include competency based training, adequate supervision and adoption of safe operating procedures.
 Choose these risk controls in consultation with those involved or affected.

 - Inform staff, students and contractors of WHS requirements and expectations, directing them to relevant information and risk control resources available.
-This may include local WHS induction (refer to the WHS induction checklist), on-the-job instruction and specific WHS training.
+This may include local WHS induction (refer to the Local WHS induction checklist), on-the-job instruction and specific WHS training.

 Promptly address WHS issues that are brought to your attention in consultation with those involved or affected.